Skip to content

 ssh-copy-id gofossadmin@192.168.1.100

 That's it!
 From now on you can remotely log into the server from the client machine.
-Just open a terminal, switch to the administrator account and connect to the server using your passphrase.
+Just open a terminal, switch to the administrator account and connect to the server using your SSH passphrase.
 Don't forget to adjust the administrator name and IP address as required:

 su - gofossadmin